What is the HAAD Exam?

 - Osteopathic medicine

-Some professions required to take the HAAD exam need to sit the written exam, this comprises of 100 MCQs with a time limit of 2.5 hours (150 minutes), this gives you 90 seconds per HAAD exam question.
-Marking is based on the professionals country of origin, for instance, a student taking the exam from India must achieve 80% or more to pass the exam.
+Some professions required to take the HAAD exam need to sit the written exam.
+This comprises of 100 MCQs with a time limit of 2.5 hours (150 minutes) which gives you 90 seconds per HAAD exam question.
+Marking is based on the professional's country of origin.
+For instance, a student taking the exam from India must achieve 80% or more to pass the exam.
 If you fail the exam you will need to wait 3 months before taking the exam again.
-This website is intended to help each profession type pass the exam on their first try.
+This website is intended to help people from each type of profession to pass the exam on their first try.